Dari: Southeastern/Kabuli

-Western
+Western/Aimaqi

-The Western group includes various dialects spoken in and around: Herat, Badghis, Farah and Ghor.
-Dialects in this group share many features with the dialects of Persian spoken in Eastern Iran, and one may make many comparisons between the speech of Herat and Mashhad.
+The Western group includes various dialects (especially the Aimaq dialect) spoken in and around: Herat, Badghis, Farah and Ghor (i.e., west of the Hazarajat).
+Dialects in this group share many features with the dialects of Persian spoken in eastern Iran, and one may make many comparisons between the speech of Herat and Mashhad.

 Central/Hazaragi

-The Central group recognized by Afghanistan Ministry of Education consists of the Hazaragi dialects spoken mostly by the Hazara people.
+The Central group recognized by the Afghanistan Ministry of Education consists of the Hazaragi dialects spoken mostly by the Hazara people.
 These dialects are spoken throughout Afghanistan, like in the capital city of Kabul.
-The "Central" label stems from Hazara majority regions in central Afghanistan.
+The "Central" label stems from Hazara-majority regions in central Afghanistan.
 As a group, the Hazaragi dialects are distinguished by the presence of retroflex consonants and distinctive vocabulary.
 It has been shown that Hazaragi dialects are accurately a group of sub-dialects of Dari and not their own varieties of Persian.

-Sistani
+Southwestern/Sistani

 Afghanistan's Ministry of Education does not make a distinction between varieties of the Sistan region and the varieties in the Western group.
-However Encyclopaedia Iranica considers the Sistani dialect to constitute their own distinctive group, with notable influences from Balochi.
+However, Encyclopædia Iranica does consider the Sistani dialect to constitute its own distinctive group, with notable influences from Balochi.